kungfusheep/edd/ROADMAP.md

 3. **Better Pathfinding Algorithm**
    - Current algo creates unnecessary detours
+   - **KEY INSIGHT: Exit nodes in the direction of destination**
+     - If target is below, exit from bottom (not side then down)
+     - If target is right, exit from right side
+     - Choose exit port based on target direction, not just any available port
+     - This eliminates most unnecessary turns
    - Need smarter cost function that:
      - Minimizes total path length
      - Strongly prefers straight lines (horizontal/vertical)